|Oracle® Database Installation Guide

 Oracle ASM can be used with single database installations, multiple database installations, and in Oracle RAC environments.
 It can be used with databases created in Oracle Database 10g Release 1 (10.1.0.3 or later).
 However, Oracle Database 11g Release 2 (11.2) databases must use Oracle ASM from Oracle Database 11g Release 2 (11.2) or later.
 Oracle ASM is installed as part of the Oracle Grid Infrastructure installation.
 If you plan to use Oracle ASM, then you must install Oracle Grid Infrastructure before you install and create the database.
 If you want to upgrade an existing Oracle ASM installation, then you must upgrade Oracle ASM by running an Oracle Grid Infrastructure upgrade.

-See Also:Chapter 3, "Oracle Grid Infrastructure" for more information about installing the Oracle Grid Infrastructure software
+See Also:Chapter 3, "Oracle Grid Infrastructure for a Standalone Server" for more information about installing the Oracle Grid Infrastructure software

 Oracle ASM manages the storage of all database files, such as redo logs, control files, and data pump export files.